DSri01/ENGG1340_Group_163_Project-/README.md

 ## Main Storyline:
 **Legeng(key):**
 -**(MAIN Character fight):** The main character will fight the enemy (with the statistics of the enemy being displayed).
 The enemy will use random moves to fight with the main character.

 -**Difficulty level** specifies the number of moves after which the enemy can break your block or block your move.

 -**(Soldiers fight)**: Only the soldiers fight with the enemy’s army strength displayed next.
 Loss of soldiers will be calculated randomly.
 If enemy soldiers > the player’s soldiers, GAME OVER.

-**Please note:** There might be slight differences between the storyline below and the actual storyline in the game.
+***Please note:*** There might be slight differences between the storyline below and the actual storyline in the game.

 ## Chapter 1 “The Farmlands”:
 Evening, Player(You) finds himself/herself in a village injured.
 Then a nurse tells you where she found you.
 You suddenly remember everything about yourself.
 You tell the nurse who you are, Prince/Princess PlayerName.
 She asks you to drink a potion while she goes away to call the village head.
 You fell asleep and you dream.
 You see yourself standing in your room.
 Your father, the king of Astonia, is standing in front of you, when suddenly a sword comes piercing through his heart.
 He falls down and you see your uncle holding the blood-covered sword.
 You wake up panting and find yourself tied to the bed.
 The village head is standing next to you.
 He says that he is your evil uncle’s supporter and that he will be rewarded if he hands you to him.
 He goes out.
 You cut the rope with the dagger (2 HIT POINT for every hit) that is hidden in your arm.
-Growling heard outside, you walk out, and see the village head looking at the source of the noise.(MAX HEALTH: 5) (Checkpoint 1 save)\
+Growling heard outside, you walk out, and see the village head looking at the source of the noise.(MAX HEALTH: 5)\
 -**Choice 1:** Either save the village head or go away.\
       -***If save:*** find out what the beast is, choose from numbers 1-5(lion/cheetah/tiger/jaguar/leopard.).
 You pick up the shield and run   in front of the village head and defend him from the beasts’ claw.
 (MAIN CHARACTER FIGHT) (Max Health: 5, Hit Point: 1 Difficulty: 0 ) Completion rewards: +50 soldiers, new armour Max Health increases to 10, you get a sword (Hit point 4) + A safe route through the enchanted forest.\
        -***Else:*** All player stats remain the same.
 Beast attacks you after killing the village head.
 (MAIN CHARACTER FIGHT) (Max Health: 5, Hit Point: 1 Difficulty: 0 ).
 Next day, you will be attacked by 50 of your uncle’s soldiers after you reach the Enchanted forest.\